ttalvitie/browservice/README.md

 - The most common browser hotkeys (Backspace, Shift+Backspace, Ctrl+F, Ctrl+L, Ctrl+A, Ctrl+R, F5, PgUp/PgDown, Home/End) work with Browservice.
 However, some client browsers capture these keys instead of sending them to Browservice.
 For some Ctrl-based shortcuts, you can get around this by adding Shift into the combination, for example using Ctrl+Shift+F instead of Ctrl+F.

 - If you have many browser windows open at the same time, your may experience lag due to the per-server keep-alive connection limit of the client browser, as Browservice uses long polling HTTP requests.
 If you use Internet Explorer version up to 6 on Windows, the limit can be set by creating/setting the `MaxConnectionsPerServer` DWORD value in registry key `HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Internet Settings`.
 As a rule of thumb, the value should be at least the number of browser windows multiplied by two.

+- By default, Browservice can't play videos that use proprietary audio/video codecs such as H264 and AAC, as the prebuilt CEF distribution [provided by Spotify](http://opensource.spotify.com/cefbuilds/index.html) does not include them.
+To add the codecs, build the CEF distribution by following the [instructions](https://bitbucket.org/chromiumembedded/cef/wiki/AutomatedBuildSetup.md) with the options `proprietary_codecs=true ffmpeg_branding=Chrome` appended to the environment variable `GN_DEFINES`.
+After this, you should repeat the Browservice installation process with one exception: prior to running `setup_cef.sh`, copy the CEF distribution produced by the build to `cef.tar.bz2` instead of using `download_cef.sh` to download it.
+Note that building CEF takes a lot of time, memory and disk space.
+Also note that you may have to pay license fees to use the proprietary codecs legally, as they are encumbered by patents.

 ## Screenshots